 What is a Fever?

-So, first thing’s first, what exactly is a fever?
+First thing’s first, what exactly is a fever?
 Scientifically speaking, it is an increase in regulated temperature caused by your internal “set-point” being higher than normal.
 This definition is special, because this eliminates people who may have an elevated body temperature due to environmental factors, like being in the heat for too long.
 In the 1940s, it was first discovered that it is not the illness that causes the fever, but instead it is caused by the body releasing a fever-inducing protein, leukocytic pyrogen.
 Fever is also not just specific to humans, it is a widespread phenomenon.
 Nearly all vertebrates in the animal kingdom have their own unique way of generating a fever in order to treat infection.
 Lizards, snakes, alligators, and other cold-blooded animals have been found to, when feeling ill, seek out spots directly in the sun in order to induce a higher than normal body temperature.

 A Fever is a Good Thing